What to see and do in Singapore

 - Light, Waterproof Jacket – Tropical downpours happen!
-Bring a light waterproof jacket which can be stuffed into a bag when the clouds disappear.
-I love my North Face Venture 2, which was perfect for Singapore.
+Take a light waterproof jacket just in-case the tropical rains start.
+I love my North Face Venture 2.
+Perfect for Singapore!

 Where to stay in Singapore

-Click here for a selection of accommodation styles for all tastes and budgets.
+Nor for you?
+Click here for other accommodation styles for all tastes and budgets.
 You’ll be sure to find something to suit.

 Getting to Singapore